panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 </html>
 ```

 `Node` is constructor of a node, and `HTMLElement` is a constructor of an element in JavaScript DOM.
-A paragraph, being an element, but also a node, is an instance of both `Node` and `HTMLElement`:
+A paragraph, being a node and also an element, is an instance of both `Node` and `HTMLElement`:

 ```javascript
 const paragraph = document.querySelector('p');